Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # 7. Now rebuild ICU4C with the new data and run make check tests.
 # Again, keep a log so you can investigate the errors.
 cd $ICU4C_DIR/source

+# 7a.
+If any files were added or removed (likely), re-run configure:
+./runConfigureICU <platform>
+make clean

+# 7b.
+Now do the rebuild.
 make check 2>&1 | tee /tmp/icu4c-newData-makeCheck.txt

 # 8. Investigate each test case failure.
 The first run processing new CLDR data